gurchetan1000/Continuous_control_udacity/README.md

 - Finally, you can unzip the environment archive in the project's environment directory and set the path to the UnityEnvironment in the code.

 ## Solution approach

-The notebook `Continuous_Control.ipynb` contains the code which uses a Multi Agent Deep Deterministic Policy Gradient approach.
+The notebook `Continuous_Control.ipynb` contains the code which uses a Deep Deterministic Policy Gradient approach with experience replay, see this [paper](https://arxiv.org/pdf/1509.02971.pdf).

+The agent, the deep Q-Network and memory buffer are implemented in the file `ddpg_agent.py`.
+The deep learning architectures for both actor and critic are defined in `model.py`.